-- 5. Complete required health forms and submit them with complete immunization records by the July 1 (Note: college summer office hours) for August consideration.
-Background screen must be completed by July 1.
-All vaccinations especially Hepatitis B vaccinations must be completed before the first week of clinicals.
+5. Complete required health forms and submit them with complete immunization records by the July 1 (Note: college summer - office hours) for August consideration.
+Background check, drug screen, and vaccines must be complete before the first week of clinical.
 Drug screening will be required after "conditional" acceptance into the program at a random time.
 All expenses related to these health requirements, background check and drug screens as well as the required students on line clinical documentation system are the student's responsibility.
-"Conditional" acceptance into the Respiratory Care program is limited; applicants will be ranked and selected based partially on the following criteria: - a.
-Cumulative GPA in RSPT 1201, MATH 1301 or 1314.
-PSYC 2301, ENGL 1301, BIOL 2404 - b.
+"Conditional" acceptance into the Respiratory Care program is limited; applicants will be ranked and selected based partially on the following criteria:

+- a.
+Cumulative GPA in RSPT 1201, MATH1314, PSYC 2301, ENGL 1301, BIOL 2401 and BIOL 2402 - b.
 Completion of all requirements by posted deadlines. - c.
 Student must be physically able to the work of a Respiratory Therapist "See RC Handbook" - d.
-Selection of the authorized students for "conditional" acceptance (approx. 12 18) is based on a point system where GPA of the prerequisite courses are a major part.
-Other things like certification in health care fields or completed college degrees will be considered as well.
+Selection of the authorized students for "conditional" acceptance (approx. 12 18) is based on a point system of GPA from the prerequisite courses.
+Past certification in health care fields or completed college degrees could be considered.
 A final personal meeting-interview with Respiratory Care Faculty members will be conducted with students who have completed all requirements for admission into the program. - 6.
 Provide proof of current 2-year American Heart Association Health Care Provider CPR card. - 7.
 Applicants will be notified of "conditional" acceptance decisions by posting of Angelina College student email. - 8.
-Student granted "conditional" entry into the program must notify Respiratory Care Program via email that they accept or don't accept entry into the program. - 9.
-A background check at the student's expense must be completed by July 1. - 10.
-A drug screen at students' expense, must be done at a random time and be negative to receive "full" acceptance into the Respiratory Care Program. - 11.
+Student granted "conditional" entry into the program must notify Respiratory Care Program via email that they accept or do not accept entry into the program. - 9.
+A drug screen and background check at students' expense, must be done at a random time and be negative to receive "full" acceptance into the Respiratory Care Program after Fall entry. - 11.
 Students are allowed one entry and one re-entry into the Respiratory Care Program. - 12.
 Contact Respiratory Care office at (936) 633-5267 for questions or comments.